 - We ask that volunteers commit to at least two visits per month.

 How to Apply

-- Once you are certified and trained, complete an online application.
+- Once you are registered and trained, complete an online volunteer application.

 - On the application, under Volunteer Service Areas Preferred, please enter Tar Heal Paws in order to be considered for this specific program.